kencormack/pistar-lastqso/README.md

 Note: Some screenshots below may not reflect the latest version of the script.
 I'll get those updated as time permits.
 However, the ones below will suffice for now.

-**For each QSO (all modes), the program displays the following data:**
+**For each QSO (all modes), the program can display the following data:**
 - The localized Time and Date of the contact
 - The running count of QSOs observed since launch
 - The Sender (From)
 - The Recipient (To)
-- Possibly, the contact's First Name (keep reading.)
+- Possibly, the contact's First Name (keep reading)
-- The contact's QTH (Determined with best effort, from several sources.)
+- The contact's QTH (Determined with best effort, from several sources)
+- The Grid Square location of the contact (US Callsigns only - Note #4, below)
 - The Duration of the contact (in seconds)
 - The Bit Error Rate, and Loss (Net), or Signal Strength (RF)